apache/streampipes-installer/k8s/README.md

 * couchdb
 * activemq

 This means that when at least one of these deployments are not reachable the containers running the UI will not start up.
-Chances are when you fix the issues with the the others it will start up fine.
+Chances are when you fix the issues with the others it will start up fine.

 #### backend
 ##### Multi-Attach Error